Azure/batch-shipyard/README.md

   * [N-Series](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu): STANDARD\_NC24R
 * Support for job schedules and recurrences for automatic execution of tasks at set intervals
-* Support for live job migration between pools
+* Support for live job and job schedule migration between pools
 * Automatic setup of SSH users to all nodes in the compute pool and optional tunneling to Docker Hosts on compute nodes
 * Support for credential management through